vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-deploying-a-workload/index.md

 8. Follow your preferred method for creating a new repository in GitHub and pushing up the `tanzu-java-web-app` directory as a new GitHub project.
 [Here](https://docs.github.com/en/github/importing-your-projects-to-github/importing-source-code-to-github/adding-an-existing-project-to-github-using-the-command-line) is GitHub's documentation for one example of how to do this.

-9. Now that you have your project ready in GitHub, you have all you need to deploy your application onto Tanzu Application Platform.
+9. Now that you have your project ready in GitHub, you have all you need to deploy your application on to Tanzu Application Platform.
 Run the following command to create your workload.

     ```sh
     tanzu apps workload create tanzu-java-web-app \